kevscript/folio/_projects/sniplib.md

     "Jest",
     "Cypress",
   ]
-description: "Snippets manager on the cloud."
+description: "Snipper manager on the cloud."
 imgPath: "/sniplib.svg"
 ---

-SnipLib is service application for saving and organizing code snippets in the cloud.
-It comes with an IDE and implements a pretty straight-forward system of lists and tags to help you find and manage your code.
+SnipLib is a software as a (free) service application for saving and managing your code snippets in the cloud.
+It comes with an IDE and implements a pretty straight-forward system of lists and tags to help you find and organize your code.